 The first state secondary school in New Zealand, Nelson College, opened in temporary premises in Trafalgar St with a roll of just eight boys.
 It eventually attracted boys from around the country as well as the local area.
 It now has a roll of over 1000 and continues to take both boarders and day pupils.
 Read more...

-1 February 1842First NZ Company settlers arrive in Nelson
+1 February 1842New Zealand Company settlers arrive in Nelson

-The Fifeshire arrived in Nelson with immigrants for the New Zealand Company's latest venture, which followed the settlement of Wellington, Whanganui and New Plymouth.
+The Fifeshire arrived in Nelson with immigrants for the New Zealand Company's first settlement in the South Island.
 Read more...